 After the dental implant procedure there are also considerations for the post-operative recovery and healing period.
 Unmanaged high blood pressure limits the delivery of oxygen and nutrients to the veins and capillaries, which lowers their ability to regenerate and heal cells.
 Extended time with open wounds in the mouth increases risk of infection, swelling, and entry of harmful bacteria into the bloodstream.

 Blood pressure managed by medication has very little impact on the progress of healing after tooth implant placement but still needs to be discussed between dentist and patient.
-Most dental implant procedures have an impressively quick recovery period and patients are able to resume normal activities without pain management within a few days.
+Most implant procedures have an impressively quick recovery period and patients are able to resume normal activities without pain management within a few days.
 For those who need to take medication for discomfort for extended periods of time, they are at risk of decreased effectiveness with drug interactions.
 NSAIDS like Ibuprofen work against beta-blockers, alpha-blockers, vasodilators, ACE inhibitors, and diuretics when taken long enough.
 Again, this is most typically not a concern for a dental implant patient.

 The bigger concern following tooth implant procedures is gum health and oral hygiene.
 Calcium channel blockers often cause the gums to become slightly swollen and overgrown which makes it more difficult to keep them clean.
 While implants and implant supported dentures are immune to cavities and gum disease, gum irritation can still be harmful and should be avoided to protect the integrity of the dental implant treatment.